marianoguerra/efene/docs/reference/expressions/if.rst

         }

-The branches of an if-expression are scanned sequentially until a guard sequence GuardSeq which evaluates to true is found.
+The branches of an if-expression are scanned sequentially until a guard sequence Expr which evaluates to true is found.
 Then the corresponding Body (sequence of expressions) is evaluated.

 The return value of Body is the return value of the if expression.